pwall567/kotlin-mustache/README.md

 - anything else: the content of the section is processed if the value is not `null`, with the value used as the context object for the nested content (this is how properties of nested objects may be accessed)

-When processing an `Iterable`, additional names are available in the context for each item processed:
+When processing an `Iterable` or `Map`, additional names are available in the context for each item processed:
 - `first` (`Boolean`) &ndash; `true` if the item is the first in the collection
 - `last` (`Boolean`) &ndash; `true` if the item is the last in the collection
 - `index` (`Int`) &ndash; the index (zero-based) of the item in the collection